hoon0303/Google_ML_Bootcamp_2024/02 Kaggle/README.md

 ### 4. Stacking and Ensemble Techniques
 To further enhance the predictive performance, we employed **stacking** as an ensemble method.
 By combining the predictions of multiple models (including CatBoost, LightGBM, XGBoost, etc.) into a meta-model, we were able to leverage the strengths of each model, resulting in a more robust and accurate final prediction.

-## Reference
+## References

-- Walter Reade, Ashley Chow.
-(2024).
-Binary Classification of Insurance Cross Selling .
-Kaggle. https://kaggle.com/competitions/playground-series-s4e7
+- Reade, W., & Chow, A. (2024).
+Binary Classification of Insurance Cross Selling.
+Kaggle.
+Retrieved from https://kaggle.com/competitions/playground-series-s4e7

+- Khosravi, B. T., & others.
+(2022).
+Why do tree-based models still outperform deep learning on tabular data? *arXiv preprint arXiv:2207.08815*.
+Retrieved from https://arxiv.org/abs/2207.08815

+- Somekh, D., & others.
+(2021).
+Tabular data: Deep learning is not all you need. *Future Generation Computer Systems, 133*, 75-80.
+Retrieved from https://www.sciencedirect.com/science/article/abs/pii/S1566253521002360